 - Mary Merrill Memorial Award for Outstanding Feature Article in The International Journal of Volunteer Administration (IJOVA).
 Designated article: “Leadership development for local volunteer leaders: A case study of andragogy in practice,” by Eric K. Kaufman, Hannah S. Carter, Rick D. Rudd, and Donna M. Moore.

-Although higher education has long been involved in preparing leaders for the societal and industry-related challenges (Astin & Astin, 2000), the vast majority of Americans believe there remains a “crisis of leadership” in the United States (Rosenthal, 2012).
-Research by the American Society of Training and Development (ASTD) found that that the gap for leadership-related skills exceeded the gap for both basic skills and industry-specific skills.
-The ASTD (2010) report identified two underlying causes of the skills gap: “jobs are changing” and “educational attainment is lagging the need for skills.”
+Although higher eduction has long been involved in preparing leaders for the societal and industry-related challenges (Astin & Astin, 2000), the vast majority of Americans believe there remains a “crisis of leadership” in the United States (Rosenthal, 2012).
+Research by the Association for Talent Development (ATD) reveals the gap for leadership-related skills exceeds the gap for technical skills (Fyfe-Mills, 2015).
 Recognizing the need, the Association of Public and Land-grant Universities (APLU) recently began to focus the issue of soft-skill development, placing curriculum development in this area as a primary goal (Crawford, Lang, Fink, Dalton, & Fielitz, 2011).
 Leadership education programs are adapting to the new, more collaborative nature of leadership, but a lack of research and validated models has limited the scholarly and curricular support for such changes (Leigh, Shapiro, & Penney, 2010).
 Dr. Kaufman is working others to investigate best practices for leadership education and leadership development.
 A framework for guiding such research is outlined in the National Leadership Education Research Agenda, offered by the Association of Leadership Educators.